This could be either one. They look identical!

 Whiteflies have long been considered a major pest of ornamental crops.
 Until 1986, the primary pest species was the greenhouse whitefly (GHWF), Trialeurodes vaporariorum (Westwood).
 In 1986, Bemisia tabaci (Gennadius) was found attacking an array or ornamental plants in Florida greenhouses.
 Scientists in Florida soon realized that this species was causing damage different than any ever attributed to whiteflies.
 This damage caused many plants to show signs of being infested because the plants turned yellow, white or silver depending on the specific host plant.
 Because various squash species tuned silver when infested with the B-biotype (also known as Bemisia argentifolii Bellows & Perring) this biotype was given the common name, silverleaf whitefly (SLWF).
 Throughout the following discussion we will refer to this whitefly as either the B-biotype of Bemisia tabaci or SLWF.

-At this point in time, this strain has not been tested for susceptibility to the other materials registered for whitefly control in ornamentals.
-It must be noted, that this information is generated using laboratory bioassays and that no field efficacy work has been conducted to determine how these data relate to controlling the Q-biotype in the field, at least in the United States.
+It must be noted, that this information is generated using laboratory bioassays and that no field efficacy work has been conducted to determine how these data relate to controlling the Q-biotype in the field, at least in the United States. .
+However, significant research has been conducted to determine which materials can be used to manage this biotype on ornamentals in greenhouses (reflected in the management plan (PDF).
 This biotype is known to have resistance to pyriproxyfen (Horowitz et al. 2003), buprofezin and reduced susceptibility to the neonicotinoid insecticides imidacloprid and acetamiprid in other regions of the world.

 Description and Biology